 1453.36 delete “But the Basic BlockAckReq and Basic BlockAck frames are subject to fewer restrictions because their use at times mimics a typical data-Ack exchange, where no BSSBasicRateSet rate restriction exists on the Data frame.
 In addition, the Basic BlockAck frame is significantly larger than the other Control frames.”

-1524.33 The originator requests acknowledgment of outstanding QoS Data frames by sending a Basic BlockAckReq frame.
+1524.33 The originator requests acknowledgment of outstanding QoS Data frames by sending a BlockAckReq frame.
 The recipient shall maintain a block ack record for the block.

-1524.40 Separate the block of QoS data frames and the Basic BlockAckReq frames into separate TXOPs or SPs
+1524.40 Separate the block of QoS data frames and the BlockAckReq frames into separate TXOPs or SPs

 1525.12

-If the immediate block ack policy is used, the recipient shall respond to a Basic BlockAckReq frame with a Basic BlockAck frame.
-If the recipient sends the Basic BlockAck frame, the originator updates its own record and retries any frames that are not acknowledged in the Basic BlockAck frame, either in another block or individually.
+If the immediate block ack policy is used, the recipient shall respond to a BlockAckReq frame with a BlockAck frame.
+If the recipient sends the BlockAck frame, the originator updates its own record and retries any frames that are not acknowledged in the BlockAck frame, either in another block or individually.

 1525.18

-If the delayed block ack policy is used, the recipient shall respond to a Basic BlockAckReq frame with an Ack frame.
-The recipient shall then send its Basic BlockAck frame response in a subsequently obtained TXOP.
-Once the contents of the Basic BlockAck frame have been prepared, the recipient shall send this frame in the earliest possible TXOP using the highest priority AC.
-The originator shall respond with an Ack frame upon receipt of the Basic BlockAck frame.
-If delayed block ack policy is used and if the HC is the recipient, then the HC may respond with a +CF-Ack frame if the Basic BlockAckReq frame is the final frame of the polled TXOP’s frame exchange.
-If delayed block ack policy is used and if the HC is the originator, then the HC may respond with a +CF-Ack frame if the Basic BlockAck frame is the final frame of the TXOP’s frame exchange
+If the delayed block ack policy is used, the recipient shall respond to a BlockAckReq frame with an Ack frame.
+The recipient shall then send its BlockAck frame response in a subsequently obtained TXOP.
+Once the contents of the BlockAck frame have been prepared, the recipient shall send this frame in the earliest possible TXOP using the highest priority AC.
+The originator shall respond with an Ack frame upon receipt of the BlockAck frame.
+If delayed block ack policy is used and if the HC is the recipient, then the HC may respond with a +CF-Ack frame if the BlockAckReq frame is the final frame of the polled TXOP’s frame exchange.
+If delayed block ack policy is used and if the HC is the originator, then the HC may respond with a +CF-Ack frame if the BlockAck frame is the final frame of the TXOP’s frame exchange

 1525.46

-The subsequent Basic BlockAckReq frame’s starting sequence number shall be higher than or equal to the starting sequence number of the immediately preceding Basic BlockAckReq frame for the same TID.
+The subsequent BlockAckReq frame’s starting sequence number shall be higher than or equal to the starting sequence number of the immediately preceding BlockAckReq frame for the same TID.

 1525.60

-If there is no response (i.e., neither a Basic BlockAck frame nor an Ack frame) to the Basic BlockAckReq frame, the originator may retransmit the Basic BlockAckReq frame within the current TXOP or SP (if time
+If there is no response (i.e., neither a BlockAck frame nor an Ack frame) to the BlockAckReq frame, the originator may retransmit the BlockAckReq frame within the current TXOP or SP (if time

 1526.56

-The Basic BlockAckReq frame shall be discarded if all MSDUs..
+The BlockAckReq frame shall be discarded if all MSDUs..

 1564.54